 It can also be great for air travel, as it allows you to download your account, work on it offline, and upload the changes the next time you have an internet connection.

-With the addition of just these two features, Google vastly improved its AdWords web interface a while back.
-So much so that you can actually get away with using AdWords Editor a lot less often than you used to have to (though it's still the better tool for bigger changes).
+With the addition of just these two features, Google vastly improved its AdWords web interface a few years ago.
+Now can get away with using AdWords Editor a lot less often than you used to have to (though it's still the better tool for bigger changes).

-Now you can copy and paste campaigns, ad groups, keywords and ads, as well as make changes in bulk to ad text, bids, display URLs and final URLs.
+You can copy and paste campaigns, ad groups, keywords and ads, as well as make changes in bulk to ad text, bids, display URLs and final URLs.
+(Though you'll still need to use AdWords Editor to change any responsive ads' images in bulk.)

 Different from automated bidding (where you give Google partial or full control over your bids), you can set up automated rules to take specific actions when you want based on triggers of your choice.